Fig trees are most easily recognized by these characteristics:

 - The fruit of the common fig tree ranges from green, to brown, to black.

-- For an easier time finding fruit, read our article on when figs are in season.
+- For an easier time finding fresh figs, learn what month figs are in season.

 As figs ripen, some change color.
 A ripe fig can be brown, purple, black, or it may stay green.
 However, all figs have a unique shape, with a narrow top and a wide bottom with a “button.”
 Fruit that is 1 to 2 inches long (2.5–5 cm) and is shaped like a Hershey’s kiss is a fig. Lus, figs have thick, almost leathery skin.
 It is very different from the skin of other fruits.